PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/2/Plans.md

 ## Marsh
 - [[Jonston Marsh]]
-- Hanging from chains, unconscious
+- Caged in the sublevel, unconscious
 - Clothes stripped, in a pile next to him

 ## Next